Ndiatenda/SAS-Macro-Programming/README.md

 ## 🚀 How to Use

-1. Clone the repository below:
+1. Clone the repository provided below:
    ```bash
    git clone https://github.com/yourusername/SAS-Macro-Programming.git